 All of the properties should be protected with historic designation to make sure they are preserved, regardless of who owns them.
 Twelve of the fifteen properties are already on the city’s historic landmark list, requiring the approval of CHAP (the city’s preservation commission) for any exterior changes.
 Additional protections could include placing historic easements on the properties or including specific preservation requirements in leases or use agreements.

-Finally, although the current proposal has targeted fifteen buildings, the city owns dozens more iconic historic structures — The Bromo Seltzer Tower, Patterson Park Pagoda, Flag House, H.L.
+Finally, although the current proposal has targeted fifteen buildings, the city owns dozens more iconic historic structures — The Bromo Seltzer Tower, Patterson Park Observatory, Flag House, H.L.
 Mencken House, Washington Monument, and Babe Ruth House, are all city-owned historic properties.
 If nothing else, the attention and concern over this study has put city-owned landmarks in the spotlight.
 We should seize the opportunity to ensure a future for all of these historic places by creating an inventory of city-owned structures and a rehabilitation and maintenance plan for each.

 For nearly all of these buildings, from the Shot Tower to President Street Station, local residents and preservation organizations have spent years, even decades, working to celebrate their unique stories and preserve them for our city’s future.
 These leaders understand the importance of this history more than anyone else.
 They and the city’s preservation commission must be at the center of any consideration for their future.